Website on a LAMP or LEMP stack using the management console

 - Click Add rule.

-- In the Protocol field, specify the appropriate protocol or leave Any to allow traffic transmission over any protocol.
+- In the Protocol field, specify the protocol or leave Any to allow traffic over any protocol.

-- In the Purpose or Source field, select the purpose of the rule:
+- In the Source or Destination field, select the scope of the rule:

-- CIDR: Rule will apply to the range of IP addresses.
+- CIDR: Rule will apply to a range of IP addresses.
 In the CIDR blocks field, specify the CIDR and masks of subnets that traffic will come to or from.
-To add multiple CIDRs, click Add CIDR.
+To add more CIDRs, click Add CIDR.

-- Security group: Rule will apply to the VMs from the current group or the selected security group.
+- Security group: Rule will apply to the current or the selected security group VMs.

 - Click Save.
-Repeat the steps to create all the rules from the table.
+Repeat these steps to create all rules from the table.

 -